-Loans in and near negative equity increased marginally in Q3 2022; 1.95 percent now have negative equity, an additional 0.31 percent have less then 5 percent equity.
-The share of loans that are 90 days or more delinquent or in foreclosure declined by 25 basis points, from 2.12 percent in Q2 2022 to 1.87 percent in Q3 2022, nearing the pre-pandemic level of 1.67 percent.
+Loans in and near negative equity increased marginally from 2.1 percent in Q2 2022 to 2.3 Q3 2022.
+The share of loans in or near negative equity in Q3 2022 consists of approximately 2.0 percent with negative equity, and 0.3 percent with less then 5 percent equity.
+The share of loans that are 90 days or more delinquent or in foreclosure declined by 16 basis points, from 1.90 percent in Q3 2022 to 1.74 percent in Q4 2022, nearing the pre-pandemic level of 1.67 percent.
 This number includes loans where borrowers have missed their payments, including loans in COVID-19 forbearance.
 The bottom chart shows the share of loans in forbearance according to the MBA Weekly Forbearance and Call Volume Survey, launched in March 2020.
-After peaking at 8.55 percent in early June 2020, the total forbearance rate has declined to 2.06 percent as of October 31st, 2021, the final week of the call survey.
-The MBA has since moved to conducting a monthly survey with the most recent forbearance rate dropping to 0.70% as of November 30, 2022.
-GSE loans have consistently had the lowest forbearance rates, standing at 0.32 percent at the end of November.
-The most recent forbearance rate for other (e.g., portfolio and PLS) loans was 0.97 percent; Ginnie Mae loans had the highest forbearance rate at 1.46 percent.
+After peaking at 8.55 percent in early June 2020, the total forbearance rate declined to 2.06 percent as of October 31st, 2021, the final week of the call survey.
+The MBA has since moved to conducting a monthly survey with the most recent forbearance rate remaining at 0.64% as of January 31, 2023.
+GSE loans have consistently had the lowest forbearance rates, standing at 0.30 percent at the end of December.
+The most recent forbearance rate for other (e.g., portfolio and PLS) loans was 0.83% percent; Ginnie Mae loans had the highest forbearance rate at 1.37 percent.